coycodes/coycodes/README.md

-- 👋 Hi!
-I’m Marion.
+- 👋 Hi there!
+I’m Marion Pagulayan
 - 👀 I’m interested in Front-End and UX
 - 🌱 I’m currently learning HTML, CSS, and Javascript on #TheOdinProject
 - 💞️ I’m looking to collaborate on projects for complete beginners
-- 📫 Let's connect on LinkedIn (Marion Pagulayan) or Discord (@coycodes)!
+- 📫 Let's connect on LinkedIn (Marion Pagulayan) or Discord (@marion)!

 <!---
 coycodes/coycodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.